jamesnocentini/image_gallery_app/README.md

 ### Animations

-Page route and hero transitions are used between the GridView and full screen image page.
+Page route and hero transitions are used between the GridView and the full screen image page.

 ### Infinite scrolling

 To implement infinite scrolling, the `GalleryGrid` is a stateful widget that tracks the scrolling position and when it reaches the end adds an event to the `GalleryBloc` to fetch more images.

-The `GalleryGrid` is implemented using a `SliverGrid` inside of a `CustomScrollView` and a circular progress indicator is position below the `SliverGrid`.
+The `GalleryGrid` uses a `SliverGrid` inside of a `CustomScrollView` and a circular progress indicator is positioned below the `SliverGrid`.

 Currently the circular progress indicator is always rendered but only visible when scrolling to the end of the list.